Armed police swarm Tikipunga after reports of gunman fleeing supermarket carpark

 The police Eagle helicopter from Auckland has been sighted in the area in support of officers on the ground responding to the incident.

-According to someone in the area, armed police are stationed at both ends of Manapouri St as the chopper circles overhead.
+According to someone in the area, armed police are stationed at both ends of Manapouri St as the helicopter circles overhead.